natelalor/natelalor-site/README.md

-## Summary
+### The 'Grand Central Station' for my Web Projects
-This is a repo for my main website, which works as a "hub" of bringing all my web projects under one roof.
-My goal with this website is to provide a one-stop-shop for people who want to learn more about my web development skillset, and how I will incorporate a personal touch into my web design to show more of who I am.
+If my website projects were all apartments, (natelalor.com)[https://www.natelalor.com/] would be the apartment _building_.
+This is my main website, which acts as a connection point for all of my web projects.
+My goal with this website is to provide a one-stop-shop for people who want to see what I am working on.

+### Come look around!
+Start your adventure: (natelalor.com)[https://www.natelalor.com/] _Project Timeline: December 30th.
+2021 - July 25th, 2022_